-Then Mrs. Jembwe and her son enrolled in a Kono literacy class.
-They heard the Lord’s Prayer in Kono and came to realize that they could pray to God on their own in their own language.
-Now fluent in Kono, they are members of the Lutheran church.
+The Jembwe family had difficulty observing the required Muslim prayers, because they didn’t understand the meaning of the words.
+When they enrolled in a Kono literacy class, The Lord’s Prayer in Kono made them realize they could pray to God in their own language.
+The Jembwes, fluent in Kono, are now members of the Lutheran church.
 “We hope to be members until we join other believers in the life hereafter.”

-The launch of the Kono New Testament in 2008 created an interest in literacy as churches were able to use Scripture in Kono for the first time.
-The locally run Kono literacy and Scripture engagement program promotes God’s Word through literacy, translation, training, and research.
-The main focus – to help transform lives through God’s Word in the mother tongue.
+The launch of the Kono New Testament in 2008 allowed churches to use Scripture in Kono for the first time.
+The locally run Kono program promotes God’s Word through literacy, translation, and training.
+Literacy graduates encourage others to join the program resulting in steady expansion.
+The focus is to transform lives through God’s Word in the mother tongue.

 Expand the number of classes and students.